Many D.C. drug users not receiving consistent treatment after arrests, audit shows

 The administration acknowledged shortcomings in the screening of incoming jail inmates for substance use disorders but said the intake process had been improved since the period covered by the audit.

-The audit represented a first-of-its-kind attempt to gain a more complete picture of drug users’ experiences by compiling and cross-referencing information from various District agencies, including the jail and the police and behavioral health departments.
+The audit represented a first-of-its-kind attempt to gain a more complete picture of drug users’ experiences by compiling and cross-referencing information from various D.C. agencies, including the jail and the police and behavioral health departments.
 Community advocates and providers have frequently cited disorganization and lack of information sharing as one cause of the city’s faltering response to overdoses.

 The Council for Court Excellence team created a data set of more than 4,600 “incarceration episodes” that begin with an arrest and end with a person’s release from jail.
-Misty Thomas, the nonprofit’s executive director, said that database was an example of what the D.C. government should be doing on a larger, ongoing scale.
+Misty Thomas, the nonprofit group’s executive director, said that database was an example of what the D.C. government should be doing on a larger, ongoing scale.

 Against the backdrop of nationwide protests against racism and police brutality, she also noted the profound racial inequities on display in the problems examined by auditors: Majorities of the city’s overdose victims and arrested people are Black.